 The project was kicked off by a product design sprint starting with the Tile team's mockups.

 Because the designs we were testing with users were directly related to the Tile hardware, the engineering team created functional prototypes that allowed us to test our designs in a situation that was very close to how it would be used by Tile’s customers.

 We disproved assumptions fairly quickly throughout testing, including confirming that visualizing signal strength of a Tile’s response to the phone tracking was not helpful.
 Sound, on the other hand, was much more important in helping users find their stuff.
 Many early versions provided by the Tile's head of UX tested the affordance for turning on the Tile unit’s sound.

 Image of Tile's on boarding user experience

 To simulate the experience of finding a Tile, we’d hide a Tile and have users utilize the app to locate the Tile in a room similar to a living room.
 Map location and functionality for toggling on and off the sound of the Tile were key test objects.

 Over the next few months, two of our iOS developers developed the iOS app in collaboration with Tile's iOS developer and released to the App Store.

 As a final touch, we illustrated the instructions for the onboarding process of a customer receiving their Tile.
 With international customers, the illustrated approach avoided language barriers.

-With it’s unique challenges and hardware integration requirements, building the Tile app was an exciting project.
-Check out final app in the App Store.
+With its unique challenges and hardware integration requirements, building the Tile app was an exciting project and the current version is available today in the App Store.